Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: More Qualitative Results

-We provide additional image manipulation results compared with image-specific baselines, EA, DA~\citep{raising}, and SA~\citep{semantic}, using a U-Net-based (Stable Diffusion V1.5~\citep{rombach2022high}) and DiT-based (Stable Diffusion V3~\citep{sd3})generative models.
-In the experiments, we use the UAP generated with `\textit{tiger}' as the target concept. {In Figure~\ref{fig:sd15_edit-specific} and~\ref{fig:SD3_quali}, our method provides visually reliable image protection compared to image-specific immunization approaches on both U-Net and DiT-based image manipulation.
-Consistent with our motivation that an editing process which does not reference the original image cannot be considered a successful edit, this tendency is even more evident when compared against image-specific methods.
-We believe that these results stem from the robustness of our targeted UAP, which drives semantic shifts more strongly than existing methods.}
+We provide additional image manipulation results compared with image-specific baselines, EA, DA~\cite{raising}, SA~\cite{semantic}, and FP~\cite{nearly} using a U-Net-based (Stable Diffusion V1.5~\cite{rombach2022high}) and DiT-based (Stable Diffusion V3~\cite{sd3})generative models.
+In the experiments, we use the UAP generated with `\textit{tiger}' as the target concept.
+In Figure~\ref{fig:sd15_edit-specific}, under U-Net-based editing models, our method consistently produces editing outputs that are weakly conditioned on the original source image, indicating strong disruption of source-content preservation compared to image-specific immunization approaches.
+We attribute these results to the stronger semantic shift induced by our targeted UAP.
+As shown in Figure~\ref{fig:SD3_quali}, although our semantic injection is optimized on U-Net backbones and transfer to DiT-based manipulation is inherently challenging, our method still provides visually reliable protection on DiT-based model, demonstrating cross-architecture transferability.